CeliaLaurent/P2.12_FinalProject/README.md

 # P2.12_FinalProject
 The source code used in this project was taken from https://repository.prace-ri.eu/git/CodeVault/training-material/parallel-programming/MPI/-/tree/master/heat-equation.
 It solves two dimensional heat equation with MPI parallelization.
 The code features non-blocking point-to-point communication, user defined datatypes, collective communication, and parallel I/O with MPI I/O.

-The goal of this project is to use the Intel performance analysis tools to understand how to improve the source code.
-Find out what are the bottlenecks
+The goal of this project is to use the Intel performance analysis tools to understand how to improve the source code and find out what are the bottlenecks.

+The Intel tool suite for performance analysis includes the following softwares:
+- **Intel Application Performance Snapshot**: *Take a quick look at your application's performance to see if it is well optimized for modern hardware*
+  -  *MPI parallelism*
+  -  *OpenMP parallelism*
+  -  *Memory access*
+  -  *FPU Utilization*
+  -  *I/O efficiency*

+- **Intel Advisor**: *Design and optimize high-performing code for modern computer architectures.
+Effectively use more cores, vectorization, memory, and heterogeneous processing..*
+- **Intel VTune Profiler** : *Locate performance bottlenecks fast.
+Advanced sampling and profiling techniques quickly analyze your code, isolate issues, and deliver insights for optimizing performance on modern processors.*
+- **Intel Trace Analyzer and Collector** : *a graphical tool for understanding MPI application behavior, quickly finding bottlenecks, improving correctness, and achieving high performance for parallel cluster applications based on Intel architecture.*

 ## 0. Setup
-The experiments were done in galileo.
+The experiments were done on the **Galileo** cluster of the **CINECA**.

+`sourceme.sh` is a file provided in the main folder of this repository which can be sourced (`source sourceme.sh`) in order to run automatically the setup described in this section.

+##### 0.a) libpng

 The source code requires the libpng library to be installed, this was done by:
 ```